Course Outline

 Goal:

-This exam has been designed to allow you to demonstrate your laboratory skills, including your use of laboratory equipment and understanding of the principles of the laboratory work completed up to and including Week 8.
+This exam has been designed to allow you to demonstrate your laboratory skills, including your use of laboratory equipment and understanding of the principles of the laboratory work completed up to and including the Week 8 laboratory session.

 Product: Examination - not Centrally Scheduled